Bilateral Work Agreements

 De Facto Work Arrangements

 In countries where bilateral work agreements do not exist, family members may still be able to obtain work permits.
-If a host country issues a work permit to a family member of a USG employee assigned to that Mission overseas, then the precedent is established and the country is added to the list of de facto work arrangements.
-Then, on the basis of reciprocity, established by precedent, diplomatic family members of that host country may apply for work permits in the United States.
+If a host country issues a work permit to a family member of a USG employee assigned to that mission overseas, then the precedent is established, and the country is added to the list of de facto work arrangements.
+Then, on the basis of reciprocity and established by precedent, diplomatic family members of that host country may apply for work permits in the United States.
 De facto arrangements are constantly monitored by post and the status is reported in the Family Member Employment Report (FAMER).

-- That working family members give up only civil and administrative immunity and only for actions arising out of such employment and none other.
+- Working family members give up only civil and administrative immunity and only for actions arising out of such employment and none other.
 This is in accordance with the standards of the Vienna Convention on Diplomatic Relations.

 - The foreign state must afford official U.S. family members a reasonable opportunity to seek employment on the local economy of that state.